France Declares War.

 Even the fashion had changed.
-The beautiful, careful made, dresses were replaced by simple dresses and long trousers.
+The beautiful, careful attention, dresses were Replaced by simple dresses and long trousers.

-The Directory governed France during a very hard economic period.
-They pursued a very hard foreign policy and built the largest army in Europe.
+The Directory governed France During a very hard economic period.
+They Pursued a very hard foreign policy built the Largest Army in Europe.

 Napoleon Becomes a Dictator

 After Napoleon had overthrew the government, he established a new costitution.
-That’s the fourth since the revolution began.
-Napoleon became the first consul under the new government.
-He became even more popular and by an age of 30 (1799) he were the virtual dictator in France.
+That's the fourth since the Revolution Began.
+Napoleon Became The First Consul for the new government.
+He Became even more popular and by an age of 30 (in 1799) he were the virtual dictator in France.

-After three years, in 1802, Napoleon had himself made First Consul for the rest of his life, after an election where a great qualified majority had chosen it to be that way.
-Two years later, in 1804, he proclaimed himself as “Empereor of the French”, this time also after a great majority of the French voters.
+After three years, in 1802, Napoleon had himself made First Consul for the rest of his life, after an election where a great qualified majority vote, had Chosen it to be That Way.
+Two years later, in 1804, he proclaimed himself as "Empereor of the French", this time finns after a great majority vote of the French voters.

 Napoeleon was a good leader.
-He had been victorious in 14 pitched battles an 70 combats.
-He was also very smart, and a fast thinker and talker.
-He understood that the French people never could go back to the old regime, so he did the best he could do to end the revolutionary reforms and he managed very well.
-This means that he kept the system of dividing France into departments, but he appointed local officials to replace the elected councils.
+He had been victorious in 14 of pitched battles than 70 combats.
+He was alsovery smart, and a solid thinker and talker.
+He Understood That the French people never could go back to the old regime, so he did the best he could do to end the Revolutionary Reforms and he managed very well.
+This Means That he kept the system of dividing France into departments, but he appointed Local Officials to replace the elected councils.

 The Austrian, the Germany states and England were worn out by the war.
 They had signed a peace treaty in 1802.
 For the first time since 1792 France was at peace with the whole world at last.
 But the peace only lasted for 14 months.

 The last traces of the Holy Roman Empire were wiped out in 1806.
-Many small German states, which had been part of it, were given to their more powerful neighbours.
+Many small German states, Which had been part of it, were given to Their more powerful neighbors.

-But there were some countries i Europe which were outside his influence and it was Sweden, Britain, Russia and Turkey.
+But there were some countries in Europe whichwere outside his influence and it was Sweden, Britain, Russia and Turkey.

 The Continental System.

-The object of the Continental system was to close Europe to England’s commerce, to boycott England.
-The meaning, the goal, with this was that it would force “that nation of shopkeepers”, as Napoleon used to call England, to sue for peace.
-The most countries didn’t like the idea, because they needed goods from England.
-The countries found methods to keep away from Napoleon’s decision.
+The object of the Continental system was to close Europe to England's commerce, to boycott England.
+The Meaning, the Goal, with this was That it would force "that nation of shopkeepers", as Napoleon used to call England to sue for peace.
+The most countries did not like the idea, Because They needed goods from England.
+The countries found methods to keep away from Napoleon's decision.
 Even Russia abandoned it.

 It was not best to invade Russia at this time.
-His troops had been losing battle and sometimes been captured in Spain (the Penisular War) and while they were fighting against English troops around the Pyrenees.
-There were also problems by the war against Austria.
-Now, the threat of revolt was strong.
-But Napoleon ignored these danger signals.
+His troops had been losing the battle and sometimes been captured in Spain (the penisular War) and while They were fighting against English troops around the Pyrenees.
+There were overpriced problems by the war against Austria.
+Now, The Threat of rebellion was strong.
+But Napoleon ignored These danger signals.
 He felt himself invicible.